bayesimpact/encompass/README.md

 This container will allow you to run a fully functioning local system with a `POSTGRES_URL` at `db.local`.

 The database will be initialized but won't contain any data.
-There is some sample data included in this repository in the `data` directory as well as a script to load the data into the database.
+There is some sample data for Rhode Island population included in this repository in the `data` directory as well as a script to load the data into the database.
 With the DB container running, on the `backend` container, run:
 ```bash
 python runners/load_representative_points.py -f data/rhode-island/ri_representative_points.geojson
 ```